Professional landscaper meeting Florida landscaping license requirements for lawn care services.

 You may follow the link https://dos.myflorida.com/sunbiz/ to register.

-You’ll also need an EIN (Employer Identification Number) from the IRS and possibly a local business tax receipt (formerly called an occupational license) from your city or county.
+You’ll also need an EIN (Employer Identification Number) from the IRS and possibly a local business tax receipt (formerly called an occupational license) from your city or county, especially if you’re applying for a Florida landscape contractor license.

 Here are the government websites and tools to help you run your business smoothly:

 Joining a local landscaping association is a smart move.
-It will be beneficial for your business, keeping you updated on industry trends and giving your business extra credibility.
+It will be beneficial for your business, keeping you updated on industry trends, Florida landscaping license requirements, and giving your business extra credibility.

 Florida Nursery, Growers and Landscape Association (FNGLA) offers certification programs, training resources, and a network of professionals.
 Membership can help you grow your reputation and build client trust.
 These certifications will reflect your competency & knowledge in your respective field.